pqba/Meownd/README.md

 # Meownd

-This project uses the [CatAPI](https://thecatapi.com) to dynamically generate cat images and facts by breed.
+This project uses the [CatAPI](https://thecatapi.com) to dynamically generate cat images and facts by breed along with stories created by Gemini's multimodal AI.

 ## Technologies

 - NodeJS (express, axios, cors)
+- Gemini
 - Cat API